dupdob/AocAutomaton/FAQ.md

 No three parameters support is available at this time, you can use tuple instead.

 ### 10. How do I handle puzzles without an example?
 Some AoC puzzles do not provide an example.
-Or to be more precise, the provided example covers only part of the problem.
+Or to be more specific, the provided example covers only part of the problem.
-For example, [AoC 2015 Day 21](https://adventofcode.com/2015/day/21) provides an example of combat between the player and the monster, while the puzzle requires you to find the cheapest equipment to defeat the monster.
+For example, [AoC 2015 Day 21](https://adventofcode.com/2015/day/21) provides an example of a combat between the player and the monster, while the puzzle requires you to find the cheapest equipment to defeat the monster.
 This should drive you to implement a 'combat simulation' method that could be tested against the example.